ycpcs/cs370-fall2022/labs/lab12.md

 Some additional meshes can be obtained by selecting the drop down menu in the lower right window, choosing **Data->Preferences->Add-ons->Add Mesh: Extra Objects**.

+You can also combine several meshes together, which is necessary for our model loader to work properly, by

+- Select all the meshes using Shift-(left click)

+- After all the meshes are selected, hit CTRL-J to combine the meshes into a single one that can be exported

 ### Tasks

 - Open up Blender and delete the default cube